arbynacosta/trading-backtester-docs/bt/Backtester.md

 - RSI 14 (required number of periods is 14)

 So for this strategy, the minimum indicator period is 200 since that's the largest required indicator period.
+If there's no strategy parameters, the minimum indicator period is 0.
 </td>
 </tr><tr>
 <td>